MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-archive-components.md

 ### Grant makers environment access

-If your solution is installed in a production environment, make sure your environment isn't restricted with an [environment security group](limitations.md#security-groups-and-approvals).
+Make sure your environment isn't restricted with an [environment security group](limitations.md#security-groups-and-approvals).

-If your solution is installed in a Dataverse for Teams environment, you first need to grant access to makers who aren't part of your team in Microsoft Teams so they can participate in approval workflows.
-[Share an app in a Teams environment](faq.md#share-an-app-from-a-dataverse-for-teams-environment) with your [Power Platform maker group](setup.md#how-will-you-communicate-with-your-admins-makers-and-end-users).

 ### Configure mandatory environment variables

 You'll [update these environment variables](faq.md#update-environment-variables) after you import the solution.
 Environment variables are used to store application and flow configuration data.
 This means that you only have to set the value once per environment, and it will be used in all necessary flows and apps in that environment.

 >[!TIP]
->Learn how to update environment variables for production and Dataverse for Teams environments: [Update environment variables](faq.md#update-environment-variables).
+>Learn how to update environment variables: [Update environment variables](faq.md#update-environment-variables).

 | Name | Description |
 |------|---------------|